praveenchapala/Freelancing-Portfolio/README.md

 ## ⭐ Support

-If you like this project, consider giving it a ⭐ on GitHub.
+If you found this project useful, consider giving it a ⭐ on GitHub.

+It helps support my work and motivates me to build more open-source projects.